Sparse shepherding control of large-scale multi-agent systems via Reinforcement Learning: Control design

 \section{Control design}

 To address the above Control Problem, we propose the control strategy illustrated in Figure~\ref{fig:control_arch}.
 The architecture is built around a \emph{macro–micro controller} trained via Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.
-This controller computes the herder velocities $\controlactions(t)$ from the desired target density $\desiredtargetdistribution(x)$ to generate the velocity field $\velocityfield(x,t) = K(t) f(x) * \herderdistribution(x,t)$ that shapes the evolving target distribution $\targetdistribution(x)$.
-The controller learns to optimize the herders’ positions in closed loop while treating the target density in open loop.
-This design reduces the infinite-dimensional PDE control problem to a tractable finite-dimensional reinforcement learning task, thereby eliminating the need for computationally expensive optimization.
+Recall that the herders’ positions influence the target distribution through the interaction kernel (see Eq.~\eqref{eq:fokker_planck}).
+The PPO controller computes the herder velocities $\controlactions(t)$ based on the desired target density $\desiredtargetdistribution(x)$, generating the velocity field $\velocityfield(x,t) := K(t) f(x) * \herderdistribution(x,t)$, which in turn shapes the evolving target distribution $\targetdistribution(x)$.
+The controller therefore learns to steer the target distribution indirectly by optimizing the herders’ positions in closed loop, while treating the target density itself in open loop.
+This design reduces the infinite-dimensional PDE control problem to a tractable finite-dimensional Reinforcement Learning task, thereby eliminating the need for computationally expensive optimization.

 The agent receives as input the positions of the herders in $\domain$.
 Specifically, we encode these positions as $\left[\cos(H_1), \sin(H_1), \dots, \cos(H_{\numberofherders}), \sin(H_{\numberofherders})\right] \in [-1,1]^{2\numberofherders}$.
 This choice is made to prevent chattering in the control inputs caused by numerical discontinuities at $x=\pm \pi$.
 The Reinforcement Learning agent then outputs the herders velocities, given by the vector $\controlactions=\left[u_1, \dots, u_{\numberofherders}\right] \in [-\herdermaxvelocity, \herdermaxvelocity]^{\numberofherders}$.
 Note that this strategy is centralized, as the control inputs for all herders are decided by a single controller with global knowledge of the system.